 These expectations are critical in gaining behavioral and attitudinal compliance to the monitoring and treatment process.
 Accountability and community safety must remain the highest priority.
 In addition, these elements reflect the most important measure of client progress.

-SORS utilizes a "No Known Cure" Relapse Prevention framework based on the view that sexual offending behavior is not cured but rather requires lifetime management and control over the behaviors.
+SORS utilizes a no cure philosophy based on the view that sexual offending behavior is not cured but rather requires lifetime management and control over the behaviors.

 In fact, teaching a client he is "cured" because he completed a treatment program can lead the offender to minimize the potential for re-offense and be unprepared for the likelihood that he will re-experience deviant arousal patterns, distorted thinking and high risk situations at later times in his life.
 SORS therefore elects to utilize a prevention model of treatment that indicates the offender must learn to run his life more conservatively, with increased vigilance to the antecedents that could indicate increased risk for re-offense.
 Additionally, the offender is expected to seek increased external monitoring by his "Circle of Containment."
 The offender is taught to identify, control and manage his sexually abusive behaviors and thoughts through the use of the specialized treatment tools, support systems, accountability strategies and managed living situations.

 The professionals at SORS believe that in order to effect long-term change and internalization of treatment concepts and effect changes in the distorted thinking processes that support anti-social behaviors, all environments and persons with whom the client has contact must work to achieve the same expectations for community safety and treatment adherence.

 This requires finding a common language of accountability that balances the use of authoritative intervention and support to guide the client toward a pro-social lifestyle.
 We seek to educate the members of each containment network in the methods and expectations of accountability, the use of treatment tools and the active monitoring of the offender for high-risk indicators that accompany the cycle of abuse.